 The Audit and Risk Committee oversees the establishment, implementation, and annual review of the Group's Risk Management System.
 Management has established and implemented the Risk Management System for assessing, monitoring and managing all risks, including material business risks, for the Group (including sustainability risk).
-The Executive Chairman and the Chief Financial Officer have provided assurance, in writing to the Board, that the financial reporting risk management and associated compliance and controls have been assessed and found to be operating effectively.
-The operational and other risk management compliance and controls have also been assessed and found to be operating effectively.
+The Chief Executive Officer and the Chief Financial Officer have provided assurance, in writing to the Board, that the financial reporting risk management and associated compliance and controls have been assessed and found to be operating effectively.
+The operating effectively.

-Management provide the risk profile to the Audit and Risk Committee that outlines the material business risks to the Group.
 Risk reporting includes the status of risks through integrated risk management programs aimed at ensuring risks are identified, assessed and appropriately managed.
 The Audit and Risk Committee reports the status of material business risks to the Board on an annual basis, and a review was undertaken with senior management during the year.
 Further details of the Group's risk management policy and internal compliance and control system are available on the Company's website.

 The risks involved with oil and gas exploration generally and the specific risks associated with Buru Energy's activities in particular are regularly monitored and all exploration and investment proposals reviewed include a conscious consideration of the issues and risks of each proposal.
 The Company's executive and senior management have extensive experience in the industry and manage and monitor potential exposures facing Buru Energy.
-The Group's operations are subject to significant health, safety and environmental regulation under both Commonwealth and State legislation in relation to its oil and gas exploration and production activities.
+The Group's operations are subject to significant health, safety and environmental regulation under both Commonwealth and State legislation in relation to its gas and oil exploration and production, and development of new energy resources activities.
 The Group is committed to achieving a high standard of HSE performance and continuous improvement.
 It has established a Group wide Health & Safety Policy and Environmental Policy together with operation and activity specific HSE plans to manage the Company's activities.
-Based on the results of enquiries made, the Board is not aware of any significant material, non-compliance of any of the policies or plans during the period covered by this report.
+Based on the results of enquiries made, the Board is not aware of any significant material, noncompliance of any of the policies or plans during the period covered by this report.